 Coddenham Village History Club came into being through the legacy left by Canon William Murrell Lummis MC in the form of a written History of Coddenham compiled by both him and his father over many years.

-Cannon Lummis only spent the days of his youth in the village, but throughout his life he researched and collected information about Coddenham; adding to and expanding on the work done by his father.
+Throughout his life he researched and collected information about Coddenham; adding to and expanding on the work done by his father.
 He made four copies of the “History of Coddenham”, two of which are now in the Ipswich Record Office.
 A copy was given to the Coddenham National School and is now lost.
 The fourth copy had remained in the village & those who read it were intrigued by its content and felt strongly that this History of Coddenham was important and should not be forgotten.
 That it must be shared with everyone who was interested and that more research should be undertaken and records kept of important events, so ensuring an ongoing history of the village for the future.

 In 1981 he was back here in Coddenham to inaugurate the new village sign at the age of 95.
 Cannon Lummis died at the age of 99 on the 2nd November 1985.

 Following on from the collaboration with other interested parties, in 1985 the Coddenham History Club was founded and its constitution set in November 1986.

 Membership grew quickly and besides local people there were members from all over the UK and worldwide.
 Within a short time and because of some very enthusiastic people things started to happen, leading to:

 - Talks from Autumn until Spring and a social evening in the Summer.

 - Walks around and outside the village for several years.

 - An outing or other local visit during the year.